 Since then, the Heinerfest has been celebrated in Darmstadt every year around the same time.
-For five successive days, the mood is joy and merriment, with people from in and around Darmstadt flocking to the city center to participate in the celebrations.
-On the Heinerfest days, the city center transforms into a fairground, the roads become pedestrian zones, and open spaces give way to food and game stalls.
+For five successive days, the mood is of joy and merriment, with people from in and around Darmstadt flocking to the city centre to participate in the celebrations.
+On the Heinerfest days, the city centre transforms into a fairground, the roads become pedestrian zones, and open spaces give way to food and game stalls.

 What can one expect at the Heinerfest?